How to Knot Gemstone Beads the Right Way

 Some mala makers are creating incredible pieces using basic wire-wrapping techniques, and it's popular with rosary makers.

 This form of construction is very, very sturdy.
 It’s also more time-consuming and takes a lot of labor, but the results are freaking gorgeous!

 Every metal boasts its own metaphysical properties, so the wire (or spacer beads) you choose can help boost intention even more:

-Iron: repels negativity and spirits (good or bad), soul navigation and finding your spiritual way, cleansing and purification, the root chakra
+Iron: repels negativity and spirits (good or bad), aids with soul navigation and finding your spiritual way, cleansing and purification, the root chakra

 Copper: sense of grounding, growing wealth, healing, and the heart chakra